Philadelphia free food pantries.

-Philadelphia and the southeastern Pennsylvania region is supported by several food pantries.
-The centers are located in a number of different locations, including churches, non-profit agencies, community centers, and more.
-Qualified families can receive emergency food boxes, meals, perishable items, and other support.
+Philadelphia and the southeastern Pennsylvania region is supported by dozens of emergency food pantries as well as soup kitchens.
+The food banks near you are located in a number of different locations, including churches, non-profit agencies, community centers, charities and more.
+Qualified families can receive emergency food boxes, meals, perishable or free personal hygiene items, and other support.

-Many of the non-profit food banks in Philadelphia also have volunteers or case managers who are located on site.
-These individuals can direct individuals to a number of programs or resources that can help them and their families out through a difficult period.
-For example, they will have listings of local resources such as clothing closets, thrift stores, and financial support programs.
-Many case managers can also help people apply for public aid such as food stamps.
+Many of the charitable pantries in the city and county of Philadelphia also have volunteers or case managers who are located on site.
+These individuals can direct individuals to a number of programs that can help them and their families out through a difficult period.
+For example, they will have listings of local resources such as clothing closets, thrift stores, free hygiene or cleaning supplies and financial support programs.
+Many case managers can also help people apply for public aid such as food stamps or free school lunches for their children.
+Also find a referral phone number at the bottom of this page.

-So while the amount of available resources are limited, do not hesitate to call a food pantry if you need some short term assistance.
-Centers can also often offer seasonal programs, such as providing holiday and Christmas meals or food baskets to families, seniors, and the homebound.
+So while the amount of available resources are limited, do not hesitate to call a free food pantry near you if you need some short term assistance.
+Centers can also often offer seasonal programs, such as providing holiday and Christmas meals or Meals on Whees food baskets to families, seniors, and the homebound.

 Support is also provided by the Coalition Against Hunger in Philadelphia.
 This regional non-profit can provide free information on food pantries and feeding sites, including meal locations for children during the summer and seniors.
 However, maybe even more important, staff from the coalition help with applying for government assistance, ranging from disability to SNAP food stamps or LIHEAP.
 However, low income families can apply for many other services as well, and this is all offered at no cost.
 More on Greater Philadelphia Coalition Against Hunger.